All Episodes

 The president was posturing.

-What Republicans have on their side now is they think if the deadline doesn't get met, but the president's gonna get the blame.
+What Republicans have on their side now is they think if the deadline doesn't get met, that the president's going to get the blame.

 He might think by having more leverage, making his case for why the shutdown default should be blamed on Republicans.